-Hepburn was reportedly happy to work with the young leopard ‘Nissa (II)’ who played Baby, but Grant preferred to use a double for his scenes with her.
+Hepburn was reportedly happy to work with the young leopard who played Baby, but Grant preferred to use a double for his scenes with her.
 Did you know Baby was originally written as a panther?
-I guess a trained leopard was easier for the filmmakers to find.
+I guess a trained leopard was easier for the filmmakers to find!

 Hawks said he made the mistake of making everyone in this movie “screwball characters,” and that it was an error he never repeated.
 He believed it would have done better at the box office if there had been at least one “normal” person in the movie.

 When Susan’s aunt asks David why he’s wearing a woman’s dressing gown, Grant ad libbed the now-famous line, “I just went gay all of a sudden!”

-This is a strange picture, but it was only when the gardener runs up behind the cook and surprises her, making her drop everything, that we get a quick glimpse at the entire stone wall in the kitchen with the range:
+This is a strange screenshot (below) that I took after the cook drops everything, but it gives us a quick glimpse at the entire stone wall in the kitchen with the range:

 I love that there is a back staircase off the kitchen, and that it appears to be a spiral one:

 Cary Grant never said, “Judy, Judy, Judy,” in a movie, but he did say, “Susan, Susan, Susan,” in this one.

-Howard Hawks’ wife Nancy (a model known as “Slim”) liked this house so much that when they built a place in New England, plans were based on the “Bringing Up Baby” sets.
-UPDATE: A reader tells me that Nancy’s autobiography says their house was actually built in Bel Air, not New England.
-Thanks, Mary!
+Howard Hawks’ wife Nancy (a model known as “Slim”) liked this house so much that when they built a place in Bel Air, plans were based on these sets.

 After this movie, Hepburn made another comedy with Grant called “Holiday.”
 It didn’t do well, either, but both films are now considered favorites among most of their fans! 🙂